rajeshvarma41/hello-word/README.md

 # hello-word
-Just another reporistory
+Just another repository
 Hi Humans.
-This is from brabche created readme-edits Added by rekha
+This is from branche created readme-edits Added by rekha
+Added by rekha .
+Please note i corrected spelling mistakes in first and second lines